Object Storage uses the following components to deliver high availability, high durability, and high concurrency:

 working with each item separately or the entire cluster all at once.

 Another configurable value is the replica count, which indicates how many of the partition-device assignments make up a single ring.
-For a given partition number, each replica’s device will not be in the same zone as any other replica’s device.
+For a given partition index, each replica’s device will not be in the same zone as any other replica’s device.
 Zones can be used to group devices based on physical locations, power separations, network separations, or any other attribute that would improve the availability of multiple replicas at the same time.

 Object Storage allows configuring zones in order to isolate failure boundaries.
 If possible, each data replica resides in a separate zone.
 At the smallest level, a zone could be a single drive or a grouping of a few drives.
 If there were five object storage servers, then each server would represent its own zone.
 Larger deployments would have an entire rack (or multiple racks) of object servers, each representing a zone.
 The goal of zones is to allow the cluster to tolerate significant outages of storage servers without losing all replicas of the data.